 The Graduate PLUS Loan is offered to students when they apply for financial aid using the Free Application for Federal Student Aid (FAFSA).
 This does not mean the student automatically qualifies for the loan.

 The Federal Direct Graduate PLUS Loan requires a positive student credit check with the U.S. Department of Education before the loan can be approved.
 To apply and determine if you are eligible to receive this loan, the student must complete the following steps:

-- Go to the Student Loans site.
+- Beginning June 1, go to the Student Loans site.
 The student borrower will use the same four-digit PIN he or she used in signing the online FAFSA application to login to this website.

 - Sign in and request a Direct PLUS loan.

 - Select the Graduate PLUS loan option and follow the online instructional prompts.
 The results of the credit check will be determined once the student submits the Graduate PLUS loan application.

 Assuming the Graduate PLUS Loan is approved; the student must complete a Master Promissory Note online at the Student Loans site.
 This promissory note is in addition to the Master Promissory Note you may have already signed to receive Federal Direct student loans.

 The master promissory note is a one-time requirement and is the legal document where the student affirms to pay back the loan in the future.
 The student uses the same four-digit PIN he or she used in signing the online FAFSA application for the master promissory note.
 It is also required that you complete Entrance Loan Counseling (at the Student Loans site) in order to receive Graduate Plus loan funds.
 If you lose or forget your PIN, you may obtain another one at the Federal Student Aid site.

 - If you are denied the Graduate PLUS loan, the credit check decision can be appealed during the online application process.
 A creditworthy co-signer may also be used to potentially increase the likelihood of loan approval.